 We suggested that whilst the scaffolding was in the place the dial should be restored to its former resplendence, to avoid the enormous future cost of re-erecting scaffold especially for this purpose.
 The scaffold erected for the stone works could be utilised for the dial restoration, thereby sharing the cost between the two jobs.
 This helped the client save funds for other projects.

 The Parish and congregation were highly delighted with the works carried out by Smith of Derby and were very happy that in the long term, money had been saved by having the dial restoration carried out at the same time as the stone works.

-If your clock is in need of clock repair or dial restoration, please contact us for a no obligation quotation on 01332 345569.
+If your clock is in need of clock repair or dial restoration, please contact us for a no obligation quotation or call 01332 345569.